OneMotoring

 • Stay in lane

-• Insert stored value card into IU in advance
+• Insert stored value card into IU or OBU in advance

 • Ensure your vehicle has enough fuel